sumeetsk/xdrive/readme.md

 **Currently testing some changes.
 Will remove this notice when complete**:

+* Fixed some bugs
-* simplified configuration
+* Eliminated configuration except AWS config/creds
-* xdriveclient in a container. this is cleaner as it eliminates any conflict with local settings
 * Terminates server when amazon issues termination notice.
 Not tested but not critical as volume is retained anyway and can be saved manually.
-* End to end test and fix a number of bugs
+* Replaced AWS waiters with loops as former sometimes have timeouts
+* Added option for python2.7
+* xdriveclient in a container as alternative to install

 ## Portable drive that can be moved between AWS instances